-265 We find that the discrete-depth, downcore 1σ value reconstructed using IFA analysis for the simulated 10 cm ka-1 scenarios varies greatly between all of the 100 ensemble runs in the case of IFA sample sizes typically used in the field, i.e. between 50 foraminifera (Fig. 3a-b; Fig. 4a-b) and 100 foraminifera (Fig. 3c-d; Fig. 4c-d) individual foraminifera being picked per cm.
-This poor reproducibility between ensemble runs is a result of noise generated by small sample sizes in combination with systematic bioturbation.
-The practical consequence of this poor reproducibility is 270 that, in the case of typical sample sizes used in the field (50-100 foraminifera), none or very few of the 100 ensemble runs result a significant and strong correlation between the IFA-derived downcore 1σ SST signal and the 1.5-7 yr filtered TRACE-21ka 1000 year moving 1σ (Table 2), for the period 18 ka to 12 ka, a period of dynamic ENSO-like variation in the TRACE-21ka SST.
-We define a significant and strong correlation here as as $r^2 \ge 0.6$ and $p \le 0.05$ (a=5%), i.e. that the correlation is 275 strong enough such that 60% of the variation is shared between the two variables, with significance defined using an a of 5%.
-Furthermore, the wide 95.4% band of ensemble downcore 1σ SST values demonstrates a practical challenge for studies that compare decadal and centennial SST variability from two distinct time periods by comparing, e.g., a late glacial sediment slice's 1σ SST value to a 280 late Holocene sediment slice's 10 SST value.
-In such cases, our model results suggest that, for the aforementioned typical sample sizes deployed in the field (50-100 foraminifera), random chance may lead to any number of possible apparent outcomes regarding the relative apparent SST variability of the late glacial and the late Holocene.
+sult in a significant and strong correlation between the IFAderived downcore $1\sigma$ SST signal and the 1.5-7 year filtered TRACE-21ka 1000 year moving $1\sigma$ (Table 2), for the period 18 to 12 ka, a period of dynamic ENSO-like variation in the TRACE-21ka SST.
+We define a significant and strong correlation here as $r^2 > 0.6$ and p < 0.05 ( $\alpha = 5\%$ ), i.e. that the correlation is strong enough such that 60% of the variation is shared between the two variables, with significance defined using an $\alpha$ of 5 %.
+Furthermore, the wide 95.4 % band of ensemble downcore $1\sigma$ SST values demonstrates a practical challenge for studies that compare decadal and centennial SST variability from two distinct time periods by comparing, e.g. a late glacial sediment slice $1\sigma$ SST value to a late Holocene sediment slice $1\sigma$ SST value.
+In such cases, our model results suggest that for the aforementioned typical sample sizes deployed in the field (50-100 foraminifera), random chance may lead to any number of possible apparent outcomes regarding the relative apparent SST variability of the late glacial and the late Holocene sediment slices.

-We do find, however, that greatly increased sample size, higer SAR and reduced measurement error can all significantly improve the probability of a given ensemble's IFA-derived downcore 1σ SST exhibiting significant correlation with the TRACE-21ka SST variation (Table 2).
-We must stress, however, that our best-case scenarios involve constant SAR and BD, whereas real world conditions in the field are inherently dynamic and would, therefore, be more challenging.
+We do find, however, that greatly increased sample size, higher SAR and reduced measurement error can all significantly improve the probability of a given ensemble's IFAderived downcore $1\sigma$ SST exhibiting significant correlation with the TRACE-21ka SST variation (Table 2).
+We must stress, however, that our best-case scenarios involve constant SAR and BD, whereas real-world conditions in the field are inherently dynamic and would, therefore, be more challenging.
 Additionally, we note that the improved correlation in the case of larger samples size does not correspond to a good reproduction of the absolute values of the SST variation as indicated by the TRACE-21ka SST ENSO-type variation.
-Even in the case of an extreme best-case scenario where it is possible to find, pick and analyse 10^4 foraminifera per cm, the absolute values of the ENSO-type variation derived from IFA are systematically greater than that of the TRACE-21ka SST ENSO-type variation (Fig. 3g and Fig. 4g), despite good correlation (Table 2).
-This offset in absolute values can be due to the fact that the 1.5-7 yr filtered, 1000 year smoothed TRACE-21ka standard deviation is reflecting a different integration of the time than the 1 σ data retrieved from discrete-depth IFA.
-The former is based on a smooth of uniform time, whereas the latter represents a population of foraminifera with a long-tailed age distribution.
-The absolute offset between the two signals is further increased in the case of machine error on the IFA SST analysis (Fig. 3h and Fig. 4h), thus highlighting the importance of accurately quantifying uncertainties in the analytical process.
+Even in the case of an extreme best-case scenario where it is possible to find, pick and analyse 10 foraminifera per centimetre, the absolute values of the ENSO-type variation derived from IFA are systematically greater than that of the TRACE-21ka SST ENSO-type variation (Figs. 3g and 4g), despite good correlation (Table 2).
+This offset in absolute values can be due to the fact that the 1.5-7 year filtered, 1000 year smoothed TRACE-21ka standard deviation is reTable 1.
+Overview of SAR and number of picked specimens in select IFA studies (including non-ENSO studies).
+Region codes are as follows: WEP - western equatorial Pacific; CEP - central equatorial Pacific; EEP - eastern equatorial Pacific; EEI - eastern equatorial Indian Ocean; SIO - southern Indian Ocean; ARA - Arabian Sea.
+We have estimated the $1\sigma$ value of age in 1 cm of sediment based on the SAR and a BD of 10 cm (Boudreau, 1998), using the following calculation based on (Berger and Heath, 1968): BD/SAR × 1000, where SAR is entered in cm kyr-1 and BD in cm.